A Whisker Away: Plot

-Miyo decides that life with Hinode as a cat is better than life without him as a human, and her human face falls off in the form of a porcelain mask.
-The mask seller claims her face and tells her that he will give it to a cat who wants to become human.
-Miyo's friends and family begin searching for her, including Hinode, who confesses to Tarō that he doesn't really hate her.
+A devastated Miyo decides life with Hinode as a cat is better than life without him as a human, and her human face falls off in the form of a porcelain mask.
+The mask seller obtains her face and tells her he will give it to a cat who wants to become human.
+Miyo's friends and family begin searching for her, including Hinode, who confesses to Tarō that he does not actually hate her and wants to apologize for breaking her heart.
 Trapped in her cat body, Miyo begins losing her ability to understand humans and regrets her choice.
 Kinako, Kaoru's cat, obtains Miyo's human face and takes over her human life.
 She refuses to return Miyo's face, explaining that she is approaching the end of her natural lifespan but wishes to continue living and bring happiness to her owner.

-Miyo follows the mask seller to the secret Island of Cats to convince him to turn her back into a human.
+Miyo follows the mask seller to the secret island of cats to convince him to turn her back into a human.
 Kinako comes to understand just how much Miyo's stepmom loved her cat and has a change of heart.
 She reveals the secret of the masks to Hinode and takes him to the island to save Miyo.
-Kinako gives Hinode a cat mask, which turns him into a half-cat.
+Kinako gives Hinode a cat mask, which turns him into a half-cat; only his arms turn into those of a cat.
 Kinako and Hinode are trapped by the mask seller but are rescued by Miyo and another cat who used to be a human.

 The mask seller takes Miyo and Hinode to the "promised place" and attempts to finalize their transformations by extracting their lifespan, but is foiled by all of the resentful humans that he had previously turned into cats.
-As they travel back to the human world, Miyo and Hinode confess their love to each other and Kinako returns Miyo's face, returning her to normal.
+As they travel back to the human world, Hinode apologizes to Miyo for berating her and returns her feelings, finally agreeing to become her boyfriend, while Kinako returns Miyo's face, returning her to normal.